 PreciseMail Anti-Spam Gateway is a high-performance scalable solution that supports a large number of users with a high volume of email messages.
 It has been designed to run seamlessly with any enterprise email infrastructure.
 The software can integrate with an existing email server on the same system or run on a standalone system as an SMTP proxy.

-PreciseMail Anti-Spam Gateway can be integrated with your existing email server or gateway if you are using Sendmail (on Linux or Solaris), Sun Java System Messaging Server (on Solaris) or PMDF (on Solaris, Tru64, or OpenVMS).
+PreciseMail Anti-Spam Gateway can be integrated with your existing PMDF installation (on Linux or OpenVMS).
 This deployment option allows you to take advantage of all the features supported in your existing MTA.
 You simply install PreciseMail Anti-Spam Gateway software on your existing email server or gateway.
 It requires no new MTA or hardware.

 PreciseMail Anti-Spam Gateway standalone version (with SMTP Proxy) works with any email server or gateway.
 As a standalone solution, PreciseMail Anti-Spam Gateway acts as an SMTP proxy server, which has the ability to receive email from the Internet or another email server, filter-out spam, and then relay filtered email to the destination gateway email server.
 Filtering email for spam before it is received by the Internet gateway (or email server) reduces the email gateway’s load, and improves its performance.
 PreciseMail Anti-Spam standalone version supports TLS so that an organization can continue to send and receive confidential email.
 The standalone version runs on Solaris, Linux, and OpenVMS.